Centennial Olympic Park fountain

 Guide to Atlanta

-Visit Georgia's capital city for an endless array of entertainment and activity.
-Here are a few quick tips for things to do, places to stay, great restaurants and events you'll love.
+Visit Georgia's capital city for an endless array of entertainment and activity, including so many things to do with kids, couples and adults.
+Here are a few quick tips for attractions, places to stay, great restaurants and events you'll love.

 The capital of Georgia and one of the most influential cities in the Southern United States, Atlanta is a destination like no other.
 In fact, National Geographic selected Atlanta as one of the top destinations to visit in the National Geographic Best of the World 2022 list, and Lonely Planet included it in the Best in Travel list for 2022, the only U.S. city on the list.